aws-samples/redshift-immersionday-labs/lab2/README.md

 ## Create Tables
 Copy the following create table statements to create tables in the database.
 ```
+DROP TABLE IF EXISTS partsupp;
+DROP TABLE IF EXISTS lineitem;
+DROP TABLE IF EXISTS supplier;
+DROP TABLE IF EXISTS part;
+DROP TABLE IF EXISTS orders;
+DROP TABLE IF EXISTS customer;
+DROP TABLE IF EXISTS nation;
 DROP TABLE IF EXISTS region;

 CREATE TABLE region (